DavidVorick/CodeCommit/UserSpecification.md

 The code-commit binary supports an 'init' instruction `code-commit init
 <project-name>` which will create all of the basic files needed to kick off a
 new code-commit project.
-Simple/basic versions of the following files will be
+Simple/basic versions (for example, a hello world program, though it really doesn't matter what it is as long as it is simple) of the following files will be created:
-created:

 + agent-config/
 + agent-config/logs/